School Psychology Scholarships

 Mental Health Services Professional (MHSP) Fellowship

-William James College has been awarded a grant from the U.S. Department of Education's Mental Health Services Professional (MHSP) Development Grant Program.
+William James College has been awarded a grant from the U.S. Department of Education's Mental Health Services Professional (MHSP) Demonstration Grant Program.
 This grant will help support the growth and expansion of a diverse behavioral health workforce to deliver care to children and adolescents in high-need schools across Massachusetts.
 Incoming and current MA/CAGS in School Psychology students, who meet the eligibility requirements, are encouraged to apply for the $10,000 scholarship.
 Eligible students can also apply for practicum and internship stipends ranging from $7,000-10,000 in Years 2 and 3.
+Learn more about this scholarship opportunity.

 School Psychology Commitment to Social Justice Scholarship